Ash1mar/RAG_demo/README_minimal_rag_demo.md

 This project started as a mock-embedding demo with a local FAISS index.
 It now ships with a **pluggable vector store interface** so you can stay on FAISS or switch to a managed Milvus backend for metadata filtering, shared access, and higher concurrency.

+For a full start-and-test walkthrough (Windows PowerShell + Bash), see docs/START_AND_TEST.md.

 ---

 ## 1. Project Structure